 Streaming and VR

 Similarly, live streaming and VR are bordering on surreal with this build.
-It appears that the capabilities of the new Titan-level card exceed anything we could have imagined.
+The capabilities of the new Titan-level card exceed anything we could have imagined.

 In combination with the VR headset we’ve chosen, you’ll have the time of your life in any virtual world you choose.

-The upgradeability of this build is the only thing that you might find lacking, but the reason for this is that this build already contains all the latest top-tier components.
+The upgradeability of this build is the only thing that you might find lacking, but the reason for this is simple – this build already contains all the latest top-tier components.
 There really isn’t much you can do to make it better until we see some new releases.

 However, even if you do wish to upgrade in the future, there shouldn’t be any major problems.
-The case is large enough to accommodate even an EATX motherboard, and any of the largest GPUs out there.
+The case is large enough to accommodate even an EATX motherboard, and any of the largest GPUs out there, and the motherboard is well-equipped with SATA, M.2, and other connectivity options, so there shouldn’t be anything limiting you on that front.

 The PC Build